HOW TO QUIT YOUR JOB IN GERMANY: A STEP-BY-STEP GUIDE

 It’s not required, but it’s also ideal to ask for a reference letter (Arbeitszeugnis), as getting a reference letter now is easier than getting it after you left the company and is something you can keep on file should you ever need it.

-To help make things even easier for you, we offer a FREE downloadable German resignation letter template that you can copy and use for yourself.
+To help make things even easier for you, we offer a downloadable German resignation letter template that you can copy and use for yourself.

 6) Ask your employer to confirm your resignation